chrisjohgorman/fitbit-planets/README.md

 ![Screenshot](screenshots/screenshot1.png)

 ## Build Instructions
-The following packages are needed to build the application.
+The packages node is required to build the application.

 ### Software required to build a fitbit app

 The following version is the one I used to build the app.
 The instructions on how to set it up is avialable at the fitbit [developer](https://dev.fitbit.com/getting-started/) website.

 ```